snowplow/snowplow.github.io/docs/sources/trackers/google-tag-manager/ecommerce-tag-template/index.md

 sidebar_position: 600
 ---

-This template implements the [Snowplow Ecommerce plugin](/docs/sources/trackers/google-tag-manager/ecommerce-tag-template/index.md) for the Snowplow JavaScript tracker and is meant to be used alongside [the main Snowplow tag template](/docs/sources/trackers/google-tag-manager/quick-start/index.md#snowplow-tag-template).
+This template implements the [Snowplow Ecommerce plugin](/docs/sources/trackers/google-tag-manager/ecommerce-tag-template/index.md) for the Snowplow JavaScript tracker and can be used alongside either [v3](/docs/sources/trackers/google-tag-manager/previous-versions/index.md) or [v4](/docs/sources/trackers/google-tag-manager/index.md) of the Snowplow tag.

 ## Template Installation